Johnny Herbert: After Formula One

 In 2007, Herbert entered the Le Mans 24 Hours driving for the factory Aston Martin team at the wheel of the Aston Martin DBR9 in the GT1 class.
-Herbert, along with Peter Kox and Tomáš Enge drove the 007 numbered car to a 9th placed overall finish and 4th in the GT1 class.
+Herbert, along with Peter Kox and Tomáš Enge drove the 007 numbered car to a ninth placed overall finish and fourth in the GT1 class.

 In 2008, Herbert won the first season of the Speedcar Series.

 In 2009, Herbert made his debut in the British Touring Car Championship for Team Dynamics at the wheel of a Honda Civic at round eight of the championship, Silverstone.
-He qualified 17th for the first race, and after moving up the order, finished in 13th.
+He qualified seventeenth for the first race, and after moving up the order, finished in thirteenth.
 In the second race, he finished inside the points in eighth place, scoring three points.
 In the final race of the day, a reverse starting grid is operated.
 The first six, seven, eight, nine or ten cars to finish race two, start race three in reverse order.
 This is decided by the winner of race two drawing a number between six and ten out of a hat.
-For the final race of the day, the top 9 finishers were reversed, meaning Herbert started from second.
-He was running well, and was holding 4th, but was forced to retire on lap 13, after contact with Jason Plato.
+For the final race of the day, the top-nine finishers were reversed, meaning Herbert started from second.
+He was running well, and was holding fourth, but was forced to retire on lap thirteen, after contact with Jason Plato.
 Herbert went on to compete in the final two rounds of the season.

 Herbert also runs a charity event called the Johnny Herbert Karting Challenge every year for charities like the halow project which is now held at Capital Karts in London.
-This event invites celebrities and professional racing drivers to compete in indoor go karting and is now in its 20th year.
+This event invites celebrities and professional racing drivers to compete in indoor go karting and is now in its twentieth year.

 Sky Sports F1

 From 2012 to 2022, Herbert was a regular contributor to the Sky Sports F1 channel.
 He was an occasional presence as one of the insiders in "Sky Race Control" during practices, qualifying sessions, and races alongside Anthony Davidson, Damon Hill, Nico Rosberg, and Paul Di Resta.

-On 25 January 2023, Sky Sports F1 announced Herbert will not return to the team for the 2023 season.